UWC2-PYTHON/ProgrammingInPython/source/modules/Comprehensions.rst

     new_list =  [expression_with_var_and_var2 for var in a_list for var2 in a_list2]

 But the two lists are not looped through in parallel.
-Rather, you get all combinations of the two lists -- Sometimes called the "outer product".
+Rather, you get all combinations of the two lists.
+This is sometimes called the "outer product".
 For example:

 .. code-block:: ipython